CAROL MONTGOMERY LANIER, 50, was born in Nixon,

 Carol is also survived by her mother, Esther and sister

-Peggy, both of Gilmer, Texas; her brother, Homer Clayton
+Peggy, both of Gilmer, TX; her brother, Homer Clayton

 Carol was interred in a small family cemetery one mile